 Take a look at an example below.

 Step 4: Enable Optin Only for AdBlock Users

 You can use the optin builder’s powerful display rules engine to ensure that the optin is displayed only to the visitors who use ad blocking software.
-To do this, click display rules tab in your optin builder, select Visitors who are using an ad blocker and turn the status to Active.
+To do this, click display rules tab in your optin builder, select Visitors ad-blocker is enabled.

 Then, click Save on the top right corner of your optin builder.

 If this is your first time using OptinMonster, you can see our guides on how to add your campaign to your website.

 AdBlock Detection Campaign Examples

 If you’re looking for inspirations to create an ad block detection campaign on your site, below are a few that might help.